davidfox87/crossplane-eks-argocd-mlops/terraform/infra/README.md

 https://aws.amazon.com/premiumsupport/knowledge-center/eks-access-kubernetes-services/

 Use the NGINX ingress controller or AWS Load Balancer Controller for Kubernetes to provide external access to multiple Kubernetes services in your Amazon EKS cluster.

-Prerequisite: Install the AWS Load Balancer Controller.
-It's a best practice to use the AWS Load Balancer Controller to create and manage a Network Load Balancer for the LoadBalancer type service objects in Amazon EKS.

 # Clean up your workspace